nomike/nomikes_python_challenges/chapters/3/3.0/index.md

     <else>
 ```

-It starts wit the keyword `if` folloed by a condition.
+It starts wit the keyword `if` followed by a condition.
 This can be any expression which results in a boolean.
 A colon ':'marks the end of the condition.
 Followed by a newline.

 The next bit is the "then" branch (similar to a tree, when there is a branch off to the side you can opt to either follow it or stay on the current one).